 PSYC 201-202.
-Psychological Research: Methods and Statistics I and II
+Psychological Research: Methods and Statistics I and II descriptive statistics, correlation and regression, basics of hypothesis testing.
+Prerequisite: PSYC 101.
+3 credits.
+Every semester.

 A two-semester sequence treating methods and statistics of psychological research in an integrated fashion.
 The course will focus on the development of skills to enable the student to understand and conduct psychological research.